Polymer Day 2023 showcases interdisciplinary innovation

 “We see that it does affect protein delivery.
 In some cases, it enhances protein delivery,” she said.

-“The only way you can stabilize them is by adding soap to it or additives.
-But once you add soap to water, it's not water anymore—it's soapy water,” Nath said.
+“The only way you can stabilize them is by adding soap or additives.
+But once you add soap to water, it’s not water anymore — it’s soapy water,” Nath says.

-So his study asked simple question: how do you make an air bubble stay a bubble without altering its purity?
+So his study asked simple question: How do you make an air bubble stay a bubble without altering its purity?
 They tried answering the question by putting silicon oil in a beaker and the beaker on a hot plate.
 Poking at the oil created bubbles that lasted for about 10 milliseconds.
-Heat the oil, though, to 68 °C, or 154 °F, and bubbles will keep for almost an hour.
+Heat the oil, though, to 68 degrees Celsius (154 degrees Fahrenheit), and bubbles will keep for almost an hour.

-The reason: the heat pushes a flow of liquid to the top of the bubble; cooler liquid flows down.
-“The bubble lives because gravity is counteracted by the flow happening upwards,” Nath said.
+The reason: The heat pushes a flow of liquid to the top of the bubble; cooler liquid flows down.
+“The bubble lives because gravity is counteracted by the flow happening upwards,” Nath says.

-“This is quite a radical step in the making and breaking of foam,” said Nath.
+“This is quite a radical step in the making and breaking of foam,” says Nath.
 “You switch off the temperature, the bubbles are gone.”

-The first-place winner of the poster contest was Joon Ho Park, a postdoc in MIT’s Department of Chemical Engineering for his presentation, “Development of Cartilage Penetrating Dendrimer for Osteoarthritis Treatment.”
-Topics winning second- and third-place prizes included nature-inspired materials design, data-driven predictions of materials properties, and using DNA as a building block for biomaterials. –Jason Sparapani
+The first-place winner of the poster contest was Joon Ho Park, a postdoc in MIT’s Department of Chemical Engineering, for his presentation “Development of Cartilage Penetrating Dendrimer for Osteoarthritis Treatment.”
+Topics winning second- and third-place prizes included nature-inspired materials design, data-driven predictions of materials properties, and using DNA as a building block for biomaterials.